Legislative Priorities 2026

 - Full access to participate in our democracy, and ensure census participation for historically underrepresented groups.

-- Upon release into the community, individuals with a past felony will have the right to vote, access secure and affordable housing, and secure work that provides a living wage.
+- Individuals with a past felony will have access to secure and affordable housing and secure work that provides a living wage upon release into the community.

 NASW-MN believes our community is best served by a whole-person approach to health that includes physical, mental, and social aspects of health.
-Substantial local, state, federal, and private investment into the integration of physical and mental health services is needed to address historical disparities and the chronic complex health issues we face in our modern times.
-We advocate for the integrity of a person’s body as central to civil rights, the ability to access quality health care as a social right, and the ability to access quality mental health care as a social right.
-We support:
+Substantial local, state, federal, and private investment into the integration of culturally aligned physical and mental health services is needed to address historical disparities and the chronic, complex health issues we face in our modern times.
+We advocate for the integrity of a person’s body as central to civil rights, and the ability to access quality health care for both body and mind as a social right.

 - Expanding public health and preventative services at all levels of government.

-- Full parity within the health care system for mental health, behavioral health, and substance use disorder treatment.
+- Full parity within the health care system for mental health, behavioral health, and substance use disorder treatment for services delivered in-person or via telehealth.

 - Statewide intervention to address treatment options for opioid use disorder and other substance use disorders, including expanding the use of alternative pain management treatment.